DeepBrain-AI/docs/docs/aihuman/android-sdk/sample-project/with-playchat-azure-stt.md

 :::

+This chapter presents a Conversational AI Human implementation approach that integrates Google STT or MS Azure STT with PlayChat.
+[PlayChat](https://aichat.deepbrainai.io/) is DeepBrain AI's ChatBot solution.

 AI Human + PlayChat + STT is a demo of an interactive AI service.
 Basically, it is similar to AIHuman + DialogFlow, but instead of typing in the keyboard, users can have a voice conversation with the AI.
-AI greets you when you enter the screen. ('Hello long time no see.')
+AI greets("Hello long time no see.") you when you enter the screen.

 After the greeting, if a voice input signal **Speak Now** appears below , say **where are you**.
 The AI understands the sentence and responds with an appropriate answer.
 Currently, the chatbot has limited speech sets, so it can only answer a few questions.
 If the chatbot is more advanced, it can be applied to  a variety of situations such as ordering at a restaurant or making a reservation.
 In addition, the chatbot can also display images with information on the side in addition to text.(Chatbot server should be implemented for this.)